roots/bud/docs/config-dev.md

    * This property allows a user to pass custom HTTP headers on each request. eg. { "X-Custom-Header": "yes" }
    */
   headers?: WebpackDevMiddleware.Options['headers']

   /**
-   * This option instructs the module to operate in 'lazy' mode,
-   * meaning that it won't recompile when files change, but rather on each request.
-   */
-  lazy?: WebpackDevMiddleware.Options['lazy']

-  /**
    * This property allows a user to pass the list of HTTP request methods accepted by the server.